UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 person perform a code review on our proposed changes.
-A code review is essentially an online conversation where members of the team build a shared understanding of these changes, proposing fixes and improvements, and generally working together to make the code base as good as you collectively can.
+A code review is essentially an online conversation where members of the team build a shared understanding of these changes, proposing fixes and improvements, and generally working together to make the code base as amazing as you collectively can.

 ### Create a pull request